RamMarthi9/Regression/README.md

 What is multicollinearity?
 How does it affect a linear regression model?
+Multicollinearity refers to the situation where two or more independent variables in a multiple linear regression model are highly correlated with each other.
+This means that one independent variable can be predicted or explained by a combination of the other independent variables.

+How it affects a linear regression model:

+1. Unstable Coefficients: When multicollinearity is present, the regression coefficients (the values that multiply the independent variables) become highly sensitive to small changes in the data.
+This makes the model's coefficients unstable, meaning they might fluctuate significantly with small variations in the data.

+2. Inflated Standard Errors: High correlation among the predictors increases the standard errors of the estimated coefficients.
+This leads to less reliable estimates and makes it harder to determine whether a predictor is significantly contributing to the model.

+3. Difficulty in Interpretation: If two or more predictors are highly correlated, it becomes difficult to determine the individual effect of each predictor on the dependent variable because their effects are intertwined.

+4. Reduced Predictive Power: While the model might still fit the data well (low residuals), multicollinearity can reduce the model's ability to generalize to new data.
+This can lead to overfitting, where the model performs well on the training data but poorly on unseen data.

+Common Symptoms of Multicollinearity:

+High variance inflation factor (VIF) values for the independent variables.

+A high correlation matrix showing values close to 1 or -1 between pairs of predictors.

+Solutions to Multicollinearity:

+Remove highly correlated predictors.

+Combine predictors through techniques like Principal Component Analysis (PCA).

+Regularization techniques like Ridge or Lasso regression can help by adding a penalty to the model, thereby reducing the impact of multicollinearity.

 What is the significance of the p-value in a regression model?